ceteongvanness/VSTS-DevOps-Labs/eclipse/e2eeclipse/readme.md

 In this exercise, you are going to see a typical end-to-end workflow for a Java developer.

-You should have completed the exercises in ["Working with Eclipse - Getting started"](../) labs to create a Team Project, set up Eclipse., configure a CI/CD pipeline to publish images to ACR and deploy the application to Azure Web App.
+You should have completed the exercises in [Part 1: Working with Eclipse - Getting started](../) labs to create a Team Project, set up Eclipse., configure a CI/CD pipeline to publish images to ACR and deploy the application to Azure Web App.

 In this scenario, you will open the running MyShuttle application and discover a bug.
 You will then use the [Exploratory Testing extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-exploratorytesting-web) to create a Bug work item in VSTS.
 You will then branch the code for fixing the bug.
 Once the bug is fixed on the branch, you will merge the code in via a Pull Request and code review.
-This will then automatically queue the build/release pipeline and your fix will be deployed.
+This will then automatically queue the build/release pipeline and deploy your fix.

 ## Install the Exploratory Testing Extension for Chrome